linyu329/Brainhack_final/readme.md

 Unfortunately, current research on spatial differences in cognition mostly focuses on differences in language presentation.
 We cannot rule out the possibility that language has not developed alternative ways of expression.
 Whether these differences are reflected in more fundamental brain representations remains an unexplored territory.
 Therefore, this article aims to present the differences in the use of spatial terms in Chinese and English texts through text analysis, and further investigate whether these linguistic differences are reflected in brain representations.

 ## **Main Objectives**
-1. - [x] Investigate the collocation of various spatial terms using the bilingual text of "The Little Prince."
+1. &nbsp;&nbsp;✅ Investigate the collocation of various spatial terms using the bilingual text of "The Little Prince."
-2. - [x] By examining the differences in the frequency of spatial terms to explore the variations in how Chinese and English texts represent space.
+2. &nbsp;&nbsp;✅ By examining the differences in the frequency of spatial terms to explore the variations in how Chinese and English texts represent space.
-3. - [x] Examining the differences in the collocation patterns of spatial terms between Chinese and English.
+3. &nbsp;&nbsp;✅ Examining the differences in the collocation patterns of spatial terms between Chinese and English.
-4. - [ ] Matching with the fMRI Brain Database.
+4. &nbsp;&nbsp;⬜ Matching with the fMRI Brain Database.

 ## **Data**
 In this research, two main methodologies are involved.
 Firstly, a case study is conducted using the texts of "The Little Prince" in both Chinese and English versions, aiming to understand whether there are different ways of expressing spatial concepts in these two languages.
 Secondly, an open brain database available on the internet is utilized to study brain representations, with the goal of investigating whether these spatial expression patterns impact our brain representations.